Systems of global surfaces of section for dynamically convex Reeb flows on the 3-sphere: Introduction

+\begin{theorem}[\cite{pedro}] Let $\lambda$ be a non-degenerate tight contact form on $S^3$.
+Then a prime closed Reeb orbit $P$ bounds a disk-like global section for the Reeb flow if, and only if, $P$ is unknotted, $\mu_{CZ}(P) \geq 3$, $sl(P)=-1$ and $P$ is linked to every orbit $P'$ satisfying $\mu_{CZ}(P')=2$.
+Moreover, one finds an open book decomposition with disk-like pages of $S^3$ adapted to $\lambda$ with binding~$P$. \end{theorem}

+In particular, when $\lambda$ is a non-degenerate dynamically convex contact form on $S^3$ then a prime closed Reeb orbit bounds a disk-like global surface of section if, and only if, it is unknotted and has self-linking number $-1$.
+This fact was first proved in~\cite{hry}.
+Our first result reads as follows.

-\begin{theorem} Let $\lambda$ be a tight dynamically convex contact form on $S^3$.
-Then any prime unknotted periodic Reeb orbit $\bar P$ satisfying $sl(\bar P)=-1$ bounds a disk-like global section of the Reeb flow, which is only a page of an open book decomposition of $S^3$ with binding $\bar P$ adapted to $\lambda$. \end{theorem}
+\begin{theorem} Let $\lambda$ be any dynamically convex contact form on $S^3$.
+Then a prime periodic Reeb orbit $\bar P$ bounds a disk-like global surface of section if, and only if, it is unknotted and $sl(\bar P)=-1$.
+Moreover, one can find an open book decomposition with disk-like pages of $S^3$ adapted to $\lambda$ with binding $\bar P$. \end{theorem}

+In the case of a contact form on $S^3$ that comes from an ellipsoid, one easily sees that the axes are bindings of adapted open book decompositions as in Definition~\ref{open_book_adapted}.
+However, when this ellipsoid is not the round 3-sphere, only one open book is detected by Theorem~\ref{theo_convex}, namely, the one with the axis of smaller action as binding.
+The other prime orbit (with larger action) has Conley-Zehnder index $>3$.
+As an application of Theorem~\ref{main} we show that the same global picture holds in general.

+\begin{theorem} Let $\lambda$ be any dynamically convex contact form on $S^3$ and let $D_0$ be any disk-like global surface of section for the Reeb flow of $\lambda$.
+Consider any Reeb orbit $P_1$ associated to a fixed point of the first return map to $D_0\setminus \partial D_0$.
+Then $P_1$ is unknotted, $sl(P_1)=-1$ and, consequently, bounds a disk-like global surface of section $D_1$ which is a page of an open book decomposition of $S^3$ adapted to $\lambda$. \end{theorem}

+Brouwer's translation theorem implies the existence of a fixed point of the first return map to the disk $D_0$ from Theorem~\ref{theo_convex}, so that Theorem~\ref{main} gives new disk-like global sections, geometrically distinct from $D_0$.
+Thus, the Hamiltonian flow is globally twisting in two ``independent'' directions: around $\partial D_0$ and around $\partial D_1$, see Figure 1.

+It should be noted that the Reeb dynamics of tight contact forms on $S^3$ are conjugate or semi-conjugate to the Hamiltonian dynamics on certain energy levels of many important classical Hamiltonian systems with two degrees of freedom.
+For example, in a recent paper~\cite{3body} Albers, Fish, Frauenfelder, Hofer and van Koert obtain disk-like global sections in the planar restricted 3-body problem.
+After a special transformation, a component of the levels slightly below the first Lagrange value is covered by a compact component of an energy level of the transformed Hamiltonian to which Theorem~\ref{theo_convex} can be applied.
+Theorem~\ref{main} can be applied as well to study the existence of new disk-like global sections in this case.

+These results are examples of results in Symplectic Dynamics, as explained by Bramham and Hofer~\cite{BH}.
+Symplectic Dynamics has roots in the work of Poincar\'e, but recent techniques have proved to be extremely successful to uncover new global phenomena in Hamiltonian dynamics.
+Among these we would like to emphasize methods from holomorphic curve theory introduced in symplectic geometry by Gromov~\cite{gromov}.
+The proofs of the above mentioned results are based on a holomorphic curve theory in symplectizations introduced by Hofer in~\cite{93}, further developed by Hofer, Wysocki and Zehnder~\cite{props1,props2,props3,props4} and later by many other authors. \\